 The article below is for filers without lawyers.
 The article contains available resources for assistance with legal help and forms.
 If you are unable to find the correct forms or help, it is recommended to find your court's local website or contact the court for assistance.

 If you don't have a lawyer and need to represent yourself in court, you are called a self-represented litigant or a pro se or pro per party.
-Click below to go directly to a section of this article.

 Do you need help finding what documents to file?

 Option 1: Visit the Georgia Guide & File site to see if there is a guided interview for the type of case you need to file.
 You can e-file directly at the end of some of the interviews.
 (If you can't e-file at the end, save your documents and follow the instructions in the next section to e-file.)
 Below are links to some of the most popular case types.

 - Dispossessory Affidavit (Eviction Complaint) and Dispossessory Answer (Eviction Answer)

 - General Statement of Claim (Small Claim) and Defendant's Answer and Counterclaim (Small Claim Answer)

 - Garnishment Affidavit (Collecting a Money Judgment)